carvalinh0/youtube-music/README.md

 - **Detailed Information:** Shows the song title, artist, and album cover.
 - **Time Tracking:** Displays the elapsed time and remaining time for the current track.
 - **Lightweight:** Runs as a standalone application with a minimal footprint, wrapping the official YouTube Music website.
-- **Easy to Use:** Just run the executable, log in to YouTube Music, and play your music!
+- **Easy to Use:** Run the executable, log in to YouTube Music, and play your music!

 ---